 Posted in Fillers

 Looking for a tighter, firmer, younger-looking face but not keen to go under the knife?
-The Liquid Facelift utilises collagen-stimulating filler to give results similar to a facelift, minus the surgery!
+Our Collagen Stimulating Facelift utilises filler to give results similar to a facelift, minus the surgery!
 In this rejuvenating technique, semi-permanent liquid filler is injected all over the face, deep into the tissues, where it stimulates the production of collagen and elastin, thereby building volume, sculpting, tightening and lifting.
 The added bonus?
 This product will also improve skin texture and elasticity – something a surgical facelift will not do.

 These fillers are different to gel-based fillers in that they stimulate the body’s cells to make more collagen, rather than act as a gel implant that attracts water to create the volume.

 This group of fillers builds the collagen slowly over a period of up to 6 months, and 3-4 treatments will be required every 4-6 weeks during this time.
-The results of the first treatment may be noticeable after the first month but, unfortunately with the liquid lift, patience is a virtue.
-It is a much slower build than with gel-based fillers; however, when the results kick in they can be quite amazing and long lasting!
+The results of the first treatment may be noticeable after the first month but patience is a virtue.
+It is a much slower build than with gel-based fillers (used in the Liquid Facelift); however, when the results kick in they can be quite amazing and long lasting!

 - Buccal hollowing